mluerig/personal-homepage/_pages/research.md

 # research goals

-My main research objective is to understand the origin and maintenance of phenotypic diversity across different levels of biological organization (i.e., within and among species).
-Specifically, I aim to develop a more quantitative understanding of **(i) phenotypic differentiation among major lineages**, **(ii) the origin and persistence of color polymorphisms**, and **(iii) phenotype-environment relationships in natural populations**.
+My main research goal is to identify the mechanisms that give rise to phenotypic diversity at different levels of biological organization (i.e., within and among species).
+Specifically, I aim to develop a more quantitative understanding of **(i) phenotypic differentiation among major groups**, **(ii) the origin and persistence of color polymorphisms**, and **(iii) phenotype-environment relationships in natural populations**.
 To achieve these goals, I develop methodological frameworks for high-throughput phenotyping, primarily using automated image analysis (computer vision) and artificial intelligence (e.g., image encoders, vision-language models, large language models).
-I have applied these methods across a range of biological systems (e.g., insects, crustaceans, plants) using field surveys and laboratory studies, as well as natural history collections.
+I have applied these methods across a diverse array of biological systems (e.g., insects, crustaceans, plants, birds, etc.), integrating field surveys, controlled laboratory experiments, and natural history collections.

 # ongoing work